Table Of Contents

 Measuring Growth Rate And Profitability

-Calculating revenue growth should be easy for any SaaS company operating for at least a year.
+Calculating revenue growth should be relatively straightforward for any SaaS company operating for at least a year.
 The Generally Accepted Accounting Principles (GAAP) establish clear definitions for what constitutes revenue, and these definitions tend to remain consistent year over year.

 Keeping this in mind: your business should be able to quickly look at the revenue column on your most recent income statements and calculate your annualized revenue change.